SeeminglyScience/ImpliedReflection/docs/en-US/Enable-ImpliedReflection.md

 ## SYNOPSIS

-Enable the binding of non public members to all objects outputted.
+Enable the binding of non-public members to all objects outputted.

 ## SYNTAX